webmagic-io/docs/en/posts/ch4-basic-page-processor/pageprocessor.md

     private Site site = Site.me().setRetryTimes(3).setSleepTime(1000);

     @Override
-    // Process custom reptile logic core interfaces, where the preparation of extraction logic public void process(Page page) {
+    // Process custom crawler logic core interfaces, where the preparation of extraction logic public void process(Page page) {
         // Part II: the definition of how to extract information about the page, and preserved page.putField("author", page.getUrl().regex("https://github\\.com/(\\w+)/.*").toString());